Igormartinssilva/MPI/README.md

 # MPI
-Using MPI library for test matriz multiplication
+Using MPI library in order to test different matrix multiplication applications
-# What test
+# Testing variables
-- Matriz order number = 2048, 8192 e 16.384
+- Matrix order number = 2048, 8192 e 16.384
-- nodes number = 1,2,3 e 4
+- number of nodes = 1,2,3 e 4
-- number tasks = 40,80, 120 e 160
+- number of tasks = 40,80, 120 e 160
 - run = coletiva, naobloqueante and bloqueante

-maybe see something to chance in the code
+Perhaps look out to change something in the code

-# Usefuly commands
+# Useful commands
 - sinfo
 - sin
-- squeue: this see the all jobs in the queue, very good
+- squeue:visualizes all the jobs in the queue, great!
-- to run: sbatch run.slurm
+- runs the application: sbatch run.slurm